Jordy3D/MoonbouncePlus/README.md

 - Copy the info from the currently selected item to your clipboard (for data collection, such as for the [Moonbounce Wiki](https://moonbounce.wiki))
   - Click on the item's image to copy the item data
   - Ctrl+Right Click on the item's image download the image with its name formatted for the wiki
+- Quick access buttons to the Marketplace, Inventory, and Directory pages

 ## Installation